amaoti/git-to-the-choppa/README.md

 # git-to-the-choppa
-Practice repo for LBJ course
+This repo was created for the February 2024 Library Juice Academy "Git and Github for Librares"